PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/Handling-Client-Request-Data.md

 **📘 Explanation**

-- `req.headers` is an object where each key is the header name in lowercase.
+- `req.headers` is an object where each key is the header name in `lowercase`.
 - You can access headers using bracket notation like `req.headers['user-agent']`.

 **Example: Accessing a Custom Header**